Hrafnkell Icelandics

 Meet the breeder

 I'm Joan "Gail" H., the breeder behind Hrafnkell Icelandics located in Brownsville, OR.
-We give preference to applicants with prior experience with Icelandic sheepdogs and who live an active lifestyle that includes the dog in active outdoor activities, canine performance sports, herding and other related activities.
-Positive reinforcement and the use of Puppy Culture are important.
+We give preference to applicants with prior experience with Icelandic sheepdogs and who live an active lifestyle that includes the dog in active indoor and outdoor activities, canine performance sports, herding and other related activities.
+Regular ongoing training and activities are a must.
+Positive reinforcement based training and the use of Puppy Culture or similar program are important.
+Our puppies benefit from neural stimulation, desensitization to environmental factors, and socialization with humans and other animals.
+We include full health disclosures, genetic testing via Embark, and an assessment for temperament and conformation quality by a breed expert prior to placement.
+We prefer not to place a working herding breed in an apartment setting or those which will require long periods of isolation from human contact.
+Co-ownership is an option.

 Q. & A. with Joan "Gail"